hardiantots/EyeDiseaseClassification/README.md

 # EyeDiseaseClassification

+#### 1. For complete explanation about the project can see the PPT file in the repository
+#### 2. To see the complete step to make the model can see the ipynb file in the repository

 This is my another project with PyTorch to classify Eye Disease to 4 Categories :
 1. Cataract
 2. Diabetic Retinopathy